co-IT/ngrx-vis/README.md

 ### Actions created at runtime

-NgRx Vis is not capable of resolving actions that a created at runtime.
+NgRx Vis is not capable of resolving actions that are created at runtime.
 Currently @ngrx/data-Actions wont show up either.
-In some those cases where Actions are generated based on a convention, it is possible to write a Resolver that generates the needed meta data for the graph.
+In some of those cases where actions are generated based on a convention, it would be possible to write a Resolver that generates the needed meta data for the graph.

 ### 3rd Party Libraries